Ford recalls 262,000 Fiestas to reprogram air bags

 The recall includes 154,604 Fiestas in the United States, with the rest in Canada, Mexico and South America.

-Ford will reprogram a computer module on the vehicles so that the passenger side curtain air bags will not be suppressed in a crash when the front passenger seat is unoccupied, the company said.
+Ford will reprogram a computer module on the vehicles so that the passenger side curtain air bags will not be suppressed in a crash when the right rear seat is unoccupied, the company said.

-(The story corrects “right rear seat” to “front passenger seat” in paragraphs 2 and 5.)